Apple (Mother Love Bone album)

 Apple is the only full-length studio album by the American rock band Mother Love Bone.
-It was released on July 19, 1990, through Stardog/Mercury Records.
+It was released on August 14, 1990, through Stardog/Mercury Records.

 Days before Apple was slated to be released, lead singer Andrew Wood overdosed on heroin.
 After spending a few days in the hospital in a coma, he died, effectively bringing Mother Love Bone to an end.
-The album would see release later that year in July, and it eventually peaked at number 34 on Billboard's Top Heatseekers chart in 1992.
+The album would see release later that year in August, and it eventually peaked at number 34 on Billboard's Top Heatseekers chart in 1992.

+Reception

 Kim Neely of Rolling Stone said that the album "succeeds where countless other hard-rock albums have failed, capturing the essence of what made Zep – dynamics, kids! – and giving it a unique Nineties spin."

-Reception
+David Browne, in The New York Times, opined that "Apple may be one of the first great hard-rock records of the 90's."

-In 2005, Apple was ranked No. 462 in Rock Hard magazine's book of "The 500 Greatest Rock & Metal Albums of All Time".
+In 2005, Apple was ranked No. 462 in Rock Hard magazine's book "The 500 Greatest Rock & Metal Albums of All Time".
 In 2016, Apple was ranked No. 18 in Rolling Stone magazine's "40 Greatest One-Album Wonders".